PBC48/ECE-3400-Fall-2018/docs/lab3.md

 The base station prints these values to the GUI for interpretation.

 ## Robot Integration
-The robot subteam’s task was to integrate all the pieces we’ve been implementing into one cohesive system.
+The robot subteam’s task was to integrate all the pieces we’ve been working on into one cohesive system.
 A fair amount of this had already been completed for Milestone 2.
-What remained was to add the functionality of starting at a 660 Hz tone, as well as sending signals between radios to the base station.
-We also had to make sure all the necessary hardware was integrated on the robot.
+What remained was to add the functionality to starting at a 660 Hz tone, as well as sending signals between radios to the base station.
+We also had to integrate all the necessary hardware onto the robot.

 <figure>
     <img src="https://raw.githubusercontent.com/PBC48/ECE-3400-Fall-2018/master/docs/images/lab03/IMG_0386.jpg" width="800"/>